 View and comment on planning applications

 Valid planning applications (From the 1 April 2012), which fall within the South Downs National Park are only available to view on the South Downs National Park Authorities website.

 The Enforcement Register is part of the Planning Public Access system.
-To search for a case related to Planning Enforcement use the search function below and enter a keyword, reference number, postcode or single line of an address or use the advanced search to view Planning enforcement orders, Planning enforcement notices, Stop notices and Breach of condition notices.
+To search for a case related to Planning Enforcement use the search function below and enter a keyword, reference number, postcode, single line of an address or use the advanced search to view Planning enforcement orders, Planning enforcement notices, Stop notices and Breach of condition notices.

 What comments are taken into account?

 We welcome any comments, whether in support of an application or objecting to it, but in making a decision we can only take account of planning considerations.
 The lists below outline what a relevant planning material consideration is and what an irrelevant consideration is.

 This list is not exhaustive and the information you enter will be made available on our website.

 Relevant material considerations

 - Case law and previous decisions